-The Local Joint Restoration Plan shall go on to cover the creation of Power Islands within onshore TO Transmission areas and may require the despatch of Generating Units other than those at Black Start Stations.
+The Local Joint Restoration Plan shall go on to cover the creation of Power Islands within TO Transmission areas and may require the despatch of Top Up Restoration Plant other than Anchor Plant.

-A Local Joint Restoration Plan shall include the agreed methods and procedures that an onshore TO shall use to restore that TO’s Transmission System and interfacing Users’ Systems.
+A Local Joint Restoration Plan shall include the agreed methods and procedures that aTO shall use to restore that TO’s Transmission System and interfacing Users’ Systems.
 These procedures shall be based on the following:

 Each User shall make available relevant demand blocks;

-Generating Units at Black Start Stations shall be available to energise the National Electricity Transmission System and meet demand blocks;
+Anchor Plant shall be available to energise the National Electricity Transmission System and meet demand blocks;

-Generating Units, other than those at Black Start Stations, shall be able to receive supplies, synchronise to the National Electricity Transmission System and meet demand blocks, and
+Top Up Restoration Plant, shall be able to receive supplies, synchronise to the National Electricity Transmission System and meet demand blocks, and

-interaction between Generating Units at Black Start Stations and any other Generating Units included in the Local Joint Restoration Plan shall be managed by the onshore TO in respect of frequency control and reactive power requirements in a Power Island.
+interaction between Restoration Contractors Plant included in the Local Joint Restoration Plan shall be managed by the onshore TO in respect of frequency control and reactive power requirements in a Power Island.

 The list of Local Joint Restoration Plans is contained in Appendix B. NGESO shall be responsible for proposing amendments to Appendix B of this STCP through the STC Committee so that the list remains current and correct.